 Scandinavia in slow motion

-Karl Ove Knausgaard: Tedious chronicler of his own life (credit: Thomas Wagstrom)
+Karl Ove Knausgaard is a tedious chronicler of his own life

 It’s a little pointless reviewing Karl Ove Knausgaard as he already has a prominent position on the international publishing stage.
 The paperback edition of the first volume of his “My Struggle” series comes with eight pages of radiant accolades from the Scandinavian, Spanish, German and Italian press, and the cover is garlanded with climactic endorsements from the Anglo-Saxon literati.
 You can’t argue with that.
 You can quibble, but you can’t argue.